-Under the Franciscan mission of Care of Creation, our STEM program integrates science, technology, engineering, and mathematics to develop creative problem-solvers who value and bring value to our world.
-Cross-curriculum design challenges and project-based learning enhance subject comprehension as well as an understanding and appreciation of the process of innovation over results.
+Under the Franciscan mission of Care of Creation, our STEM program integrates science, technology, engineering, and math to creatively solve real-world issues.
+Cross-curriculum design challenges and hands-on learning enhance subject comprehension as well as an understanding and appreciation of the process of innovation over results.
 We value “failure” for providing data as well as opportunities for critical thinking, improvement, and self-growth.

 LabLearner is a research-based, comprehensive, hands-on science education system, developed by both lifelong scientists and educators.
-The program illuminates and clarifies science in a way that is easily understood and retained by combining scientific evidence with classroom trends.
+The program presents science in a way that is easily understood and retained by combining scientific evidence with classroom trends.
 LabLearner aims to promote interaction and experimentation in a laboratory setting in order to encourage diverse learning and thinking strategies, thus fostering a community atmosphere of learning.
 At the recommendation of the Next Generation Science Standards, the program features a spiraling curriculum that revolves around core concepts that build upon each other year after year rather than thinking in isolated subject areas like Biology, Chemistry, Earth Science, and Physics.

 Immaculata students have a variety of opportunities to participate in the arts.
 We have an award-winning band, produce an annual student musical, and participate in local and regional visual art shows.
-Students attend music and art classes weekly, while also incorporating their artistic talents in our weekly Mass, Friday Morning Prayer, and cultural celebrations through musical performance, banner creation, acting, and dancing.
+Students attend music and art classes weekly, while also incorporating their artistic talents in our weekly Mass, Friday Morning Prayer, and cultural celebrations through musical performance, banner creation, acting, and dance.

 Students begin learning basic skills in drawing, painting, printmaking, weaving, and sculpture in Pre-K. As students progress through the art program, they study more advanced skills in these media.
-Middle school students have the opportunity to sign up for a visual arts elective.
+Middle school students have the opportunity to sign up for visual arts electives.

 Music & Performing Arts